Coherent Modulation of Quasiparticle Scattering Rates in a Photoexcited Charge-Density-Wave System

 This phase-space picture directly enters the Feynman diagrams for $\Sigma^\mathrm{e-e}$ (Fig.~\ref{fig:theory_schematic}c).
 For an excited electron to lose the energy $\hbar\omega$ and change its momentum by $\vec{q}$, a corresponding p--h excitation obeying energy and momentum conservation is required.
 The phase-space availability of p--h processes with energy (momentum) transfer $\omega$ ($\vec{q}$) is captured by the p--h susceptibility $P(\vec{q},\omega)$, also termed polarization in the context of many-body methods~\cite{aryasetiawan_gw_1998}, illustrated in Fig.~\ref{fig:theory_schematic}(c).
 Since small momentum transfer dominates the relaxation dynamics, we focus on the polarization $\bar{P}(\omega)$ averaged over small momenta $\vec{q}$.
-The retarded component (which is connected to the charge response, indicated by superscript R) $\bar{P}^\mathrm{R}(\omega)$ is the relevant quantity measuring the scattering phase space and is presented in Fig.~\ref{fig:theory_schematic}(d).
+The scattering phase space of the charges is directly reflected by the retarded component $\bar{P}^\mathrm{R}(\omega)$, presented in Fig.~\ref{fig:theory_schematic}(d).
 Comparing the metallic and the CDW phase, the CDW gap opening reduces the available phase space for p--h excitations at lower energy transfer $\omega$.
 Hence, corresponding relaxation processes with energy transfer $\omega$ are increasingly reduced with $V_\mathrm{CDW}$.
 Consistent with experimental observations, we thus demonstrate how the photoinduced modulation of the CDW gap affects the relaxation dynamics of high-energy photocarriers.

 We have also inspected e--ph scattering as a possible explanation for the observed modulation of the relaxation dynamics, calculating the e--ph self-energy $\Sigma^{\mathrm{e-ph}}$ up to second order in e--ph coupling strength assuming a Holstein model.
 However, there is no noticeable effect of $V_\mathrm{CDW}$ on $\Sigma^{\mathrm{e-ph}}$ in the relevant high-energy ROI~\cite{supplement}.
-The intuitive explanation is that only e--ph scattering processes close to the CDW gap are affected, whereas the presence of an energy gap near $E_\mathrm{F}$ does not influence e--ph scattering of high-energy electrons.
+The intuitive explanation is that only e--ph scattering processes close to the CDW gap are affected.
+Thus, an energy gap opening near $E_\mathrm{F}$ does not influence e--ph scattering of high-energy electrons.
 Additional GKBA simulations underpin this picture~\cite{supplement}.
-Hence, we identify e--e scattering as the major relaxation mechanism in the high-energy bands, which we underpin by an intuitive picture of the CDW-induced dynamical modulation of the phase space for p--h excitations.
+Hence, we identify e--e scattering as the major relaxation mechanism in the high-energy bands.